Jaromír Jágr: Boston Bruins (2013)

 On 2 April 2013, Jágr was traded to the Boston Bruins in exchange for Lane MacDermid, Cody Payne and a conditional 2013 third-round pick.
 He made his Bruins debut on 4 April, scoring the lone goal in Boston's 1–0 win over the New Jersey Devils, and with his second Bruins goal, the first scored in a 3–0 shutout over the Florida Panthers on 21 April, Jágr tied the record for the most game-winning goals in an NHL career (118), previously set by Phil Esposito.

-When Jágr played in the first game of the 2013 Stanley Cup Finals on 12 June, he set a new record for the longest gap between Finals appearances at 21 years, surpassing the previous record of 19 years, which was established by Gary Roberts in 2008; coincidentally, both instances involved someone with the Penguins at one end of those streaks.
+When Jágr played in the first game of the 2013 Stanley Cup Final on 12 June, he set a new record for the longest gap between Finals appearances at 21 years, surpassing the previous record of 19 years, which was established by Gary Roberts in 2008; coincidentally, both instances involved someone with the Penguins at one end of those streaks.
 Also coincidental was that, as in his previous Stanley Cup appearance, Jágr's opponents were the Presidents' Trophy-winning Chicago Blackhawks.
 He spent the bulk of the Bruins' lengthy playoff run on the top line with Brad Marchand and Patrice Bergeron.
-After the Bruins lost the Finals to Chicago in six games, the team announced on 26 June that they did not intend to offer Jágr a new contract.
+After the Bruins lost the Final to Chicago in six games, the team announced on 26 June that they did not intend to offer Jágr a new contract.